 Manuella Meyer (Latin America) is a historian of both the human sciences and modern Latin America, Meyer is interested in how state and civil societies, and Latin American societies specifically, wrestle with notions of modernity through medicine and public health.
 Her research has largely focused on the nature of power and the relationship between the state, science, and medicine in understanding and managing mental illness, deviance, and security.
 Her first book Reasoning against Madness: Psychiatry and the State in Rio de Janeiro, 1830-1944 (Rochester Studies in Medical History, 2017) examines the emergence of Brazilian psychiatry, looking at how its practitioners fashioned themselves as the key architects in the project of national regeneration.
 She is currently at work on a book project on the psychiatry of childhood in early twentieth century Brazil.
 Meyer is an Associate Professor of History at the University of Richmond.

-Katariina Parhi (Nordic countries) is a historian of science at the department of psychiatry in Helsinki University and Helsinki University Hospital in Finland.
+Katariina Parhi (Nordic countries) is a historian of science and ideas at the University of Oulu in Finland.
 Her dissertation dealt with the history of the diagnosis of psychopathy in Finland.
-She is currently working on a project on drugs and psychiatry in the 1960s and 70s.
+She works in a project that investigates birth cohort studies as a form of scientific knowledge-production.
+She is also working on a book about drugs and psychiatry in the 1960s and 70s.
 Follow @katariinaparhi

 Hans Pols (Southeast Asia and Australia / New Zealand) is interested in the history of psychiatry outside mental hospitals, from mental hygiene and prevention efforts to out-patient care.
 He has written on American mental hygiene, psychiatry in Australia, war neuroses during World War II, and colonial psychiatry.
 He is currently engaged in a project assessing the current state of psychiatry in Indonesia and contemplating, with local mental health practitioners, its future.